 Some people have told us that coming along and learning music has changed their lives.
 Others have said that now they’ve got involved they will be singing or playing for the rest of their lives.
 Sometimes these are people who were told at school that they couldn’t sing.
 Wren Music believes we can all sing and play, it’s just about having the opportunity.

-We have five open access weekly folk choirs across the county, plus a men’s singing group, MenSing, a women’s singing project, Her Story, and a programme for those with COPD and other respiratory issues, Singing for Wellness.
+We have four open access weekly folk choirs across the county, plus a men’s singing group, MenSing, and a programme for those with COPD and other respiratory issues, Singing for Wellness.

-We have two weekly ensemble orchestras for players of all abilities and a wide range of instruments; violin, accordion, guitar, flute, whistle, recorder, cello, banjo, saxophone, clarinet, bodhran, viola, concertina and many more.
-We also have a specialist Fiddle Orchestra for bowed string instruments and a Mandolin Orchestra for plucked strings.
-We also run individual orchestra days across the county which are open to anyone.
-You can find about upcoming orchestra days and book yourself a place on our What’s On page.
+We have one weekly orchestra for players of all abilities and a wide range of instruments; violin, accordion, guitar, flute, whistle, recorder, cello, banjo, saxophone, clarinet, bodhran, viola, concertina and many more.
+We also have a monthly orchestra which is particularly suitable for complete beginners.
+You can even borrow one of our instruments!

 Each group meets over the academic year from September to July.
 Usually taking a break over August and around the Christmas and Easter holidays, when special concerts and projects may happen.
-Weekly groups run in five-week half-term blocks.
-Our monthly groups have three terms a year, meeting once a month, except August.
+Weekly groups run in three terms a year.
 You are welcome to join at any time and do not need to wait for a new term.

 When you join one of our groups you’ll have access to our online community.
 Here you can download musical scores and lyrics for the songs and tunes your group is learning.
-Our musicians also create videos to prepare your voice and cover aspects of healthy and safe singing, along with audio guides to help you practice at home.
-There’s also the opportunity to leave online comments and discuss the music outside the sessions.
+Our musicians also create audio guides to help you practice at home.

 Explore all our choirs and orchestra by clicking below.